 The Plant Sciences Department is centrally situated in the University Science Area.
 All the laboratories have recently been refurbished and are excellently equipped for modern cell and molecular technologies.

-You will have access to a range of unique facilities comprising the living collections and arboretum of the University Botanic Gardens and, on site, two herbaria of international standing and an extensive Plant Sciences Library.
+You will have access to a range of unique facilities comprising the living collections and arboretum of the University Botanic Gardens and, on site, two herbaria of international standing.
 Specialist facilities available to you include confocal and electron microscopy, mass spectrometry, analytical NMR, and extensive transgenic plant growth facilities (glasshouses and controlled-environment rooms).

 You will have access to the seminars that individual research groups or groups with common areas of interest organise for their own members and others.
 You are entitled to attend any University lecture - timetables for each term are published as lecture lists and updated in the weekly University Gazette, both documents are available in digital format via the University intranet.
 You should also check departmental and college noticeboards for notices of other lectures, seminars, meetings, etc. You are expected to attend the departmental research seminars, held in the Large Lecture Theatre each week during term.